VIEWFINDER — ISSUE 05

 Official Announcements & Confirmed Releases

-CANON V TWO CAMERAS
+CANON VTWO CAMERAS

 Canon Teases TWO V-Series Cameras for March 26